Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-Frequently-Asked-Questions.md

 Working in this type of fashion means following an Agile methodology like [Scrum](https://medium.com/chingu/a-short-introduction-to-the-scrum-methodology-7a23431b9f17).
 However, any Agile methodology is based on design only to known requirements, don't try to anticipate future requirements, develop using frequent iterations, and refactor as situations change.

 ### What are the Team Roles?

+At the start of a Voyage 3-4 Chingu's are assigned to a team.
+One team member will act as a Project Manager (PM).
+Therefore there are two distinct roles - PM and Team Member.
+The PM helps to organize and maintain the teams backlog of tasks (i.e. *_user stories_*) and report status to the Chingu organization, but everyone shares the responsibility to work on these tasks to complete the project.

+Your team is free to structure itself in anyway it feels is best for success though.
+There are many paths to success and its up to your team to find the one that's best for you.

 ### What Should a Team Do First?